 Today, most marketing departments have gone even deeper, propelled by two main trends:

-Marketing technology has matured rapidly and is now able to anticipate and support buyers’ needs in increasingly intelligent, sophisticated ways.
+Marketing tech has matured rapidly and is now able to anticipate and support buyers’ needs in increasingly intelligent, sophisticated ways.
 Personalized experiences can now be delivered by technology as well as human beings, which means that salespeople may not need to step into the process as early.
 Resources such as chatbots, ROI calculators, on-demand webinars, video demos, and even crowd-sourced review forums can now perform many of the functions that salespeople would previously have been called on to deliver.

 To complicate matters further, different customer segments may demonstrate different preferences.
 Many companies we’ve worked with have a bifurcated lead lifecycle where they offer a fully self-serve buying process to support one set of prospects while also offering a second pathway to support prospects who desire a more high touch sales interaction.
 The former demonstrates a zero-touch sales process that is on the rise due to changing expectations and attitudes around purchasing behavior.